theopinard/pydata25-conference/docs/index.md

 ---
-title: About Pydata Berlin 2025
+title: About PyData Berlin 2025 Conference
 hide:
   - navigation
 ---

-# :fontawesome-solid-book-atlas: About Pydata Berlin 2025
+# :fontawesome-solid-book-atlas: About PyData Berlin 2025 Conference Conference

-## 🚨 This is the Public Documentation for Pydata Berlin 2025, not the Website!
+## 🚨 This is the Public Documentation for PyData Berlin 2025, not the Website!

 !!! info
     After some awesome years with PyconDe in Berlin, it was time for them to move on.
-    **The conference will be Focused on Pydata and take place at BCC on the 1-3 September.**
+    **The conference will be Focused on PyData and take place at BCC on the 1-3 September.**

 We like to share our documentation with the public to show how we work and to inspire others to do the same.
-In case you are looking for the conference website to attend or speak  please visit the [Pydata Berlin conference website]( https://pydata.org/berlin2025/).
+In case you are looking for the conference website to attend or speak  please visit the [PyData Berlin conference website]( https://pydata.org/berlin2025/).

 ## 🤝 A Joint Conference

-Pydata Berlin 2025 brings together Python communitie,s in a unique collaboration.
+PyData Berlin 2025 Conference brings together Python communitie,s in a unique collaboration.
 From programming, software development, and data science to machine learning and artificial intelligence to MLOps, Community, ethics, our conference covers a wide range of topics.